 Teal season opens to mixed reviews

-Now the folks who were able to get water either through captured rainwater or private wells just absolutely had more birds than they could have ever hoped for.
+Now don't get me wrong, the folks who were able to get water either through captured rainwater or private wells near rice fields just absolutely had more birds than they could have ever hoped for.
 The combination of a record numbers of birds and fewer places for them to go translated into some ridiculously good hunting for some and empty skies for others.
 I got a few phone calls with reports Sunday evening that were mind boggling.
-Quick limits from large groups of hunters were enough to make just about any hunter jealous, especially those who struggled.
+Quick limits from large groups of hunters were enough to make just about any hunter jealous, especially those who struggled through the weekend.